demidenm/openneuro_glmfitlins/README.md

 ***ONLY if fMRIPrep derivatives == minimal***

-Within the `cluster_jobs` subfolder, submit the job with the OpenNeuro ID: Update your SBATCH specific information (e.g. `-p`, `--mail-user` and `--time` for larger datasets and subejct-specific `--array`.
+Within the `cluster_jobs` subfolder, submit the job with the OpenNeuro ID: Update your SBATCH specific information (e.g. `--mail-user`, `-p`, and `--time` for larger datasets and subejct-specific `--array`.
 The subject-specific (e.g. 1-30), dynamically-grabs the positions value for each subject from the `./statsmodels_specs/ds000000/ds000000_basic-details.json` to subject each job individual.
 Ensure the lengths match.
 ```json
 {
     "Subjects": [